 In the context of weather data, each “piece” is an individual weather station.
 These stations may be located at large airports (Automated Surface Observing Stations, or ASOS), smaller airports (Automated Weather Observing Stations, or AWOS) or could even be near your neighborhood, such as the National Weather Service’s Cooperative Observer Program (COOP).
 Together, all of these types of stations create a picture of current and past weather conditions across the entire country.

 My summer project at the State Climate Office was to help assemble this immense puzzle by hand.
-As new weather stations are added across the country, they represent new pieces of the puzzle for us to keep track of in our CRONOS Database.
+As new weather stations are added across the country, they represent new pieces of the puzzle for us to track.

 However, it’s like going from a 500-piece to a 1000-piece puzzle.
 As we have more and more stations to track, it can become tougher to fit them all together, especially when they change names, add or replace sensors, or are sometimes relocated completely.
 These complexities can be important for anyone who uses this weather data, so we need to stay aware of these changes and keep our database up to date.